Goodbye Interstitials, Hello Performance: Inside Meta’s New Seamless Multi-Retailer Ads

 Ampd Unlocks Optimization based on Retailer Sales

-As utilizing Multi-Retailer ads has become standard best practice for brands advertising on Meta, Ampd has built capabilities on top of Retail Ad units that unlock attributions at retailers.
+As utilizing Multi-Retailer ads has become standard best practice for brands advertising on Meta, Ampd has built capabilities on top of Multi-Retailer Ad units that unlock attribution at retailers.

 This enables marketers to leverage Meta best practices and use Ampd to: